How Does VA Calculate My VA Disability Rating?

 To calculate a combined disability rating, VA starts with the veteran’s highest disability rating, and then works down the list of disabilities, combining them from highest to lowest.
 Once VA has combined all of the disabilities, it will round up to the nearest 10 and the veteran will receive that compensation rate.
 In the example above, the veteran’s 28 percent combined disability rating would be rounded to 30 percent.
 Overall, each additional disability rating reduces the percentage that the veteran is “whole” or non-disabled, and increases the percentage that the veteran is disabled.

-To calculate combined disability ratings, veterans can use 2019 VA disability calculator.
+To calculate combined disability ratings, veterans can use this VA disability calculator.
 This tool will generate an estimate of your combined disability rating and the corresponding amount of monthly compensation.
+Additionally, our veterans’ disability retro calculator can be used to generate an estimate of back pay for your disability rating.

 How Does VA Calculate Bilateral Disabilities?